 - Have community leaders greet and congratulate kids as they arrive at school.

 - Make and hang posters promoting the event at school, along the walking route and throughout the community.

 - Provide parents with maps of safe routes to school.

 - Use the school PA’s system to announce pedestrian and bike safety tips and make reminders about the event.

 - Hold a pedestrian safety assembly or “question and answer” session for the kids along with the walk.

-- Use the concept of a walking school bus at the event.
+- Use the concept of a walking school bus

 - For schools that are too far or dangerous for walking, use the event to kick-off a year-round walking-at-recess program.

 - Have older elementary students use the walkability checklist and present the results to the city council.

 - Use the day to showcase safety changes that have already been made to build support for future improvements.